• Skip to primary navigation

 I can’t get quite into the spirit of Christmas if I don’t have my cookie box filled to the brim with leckerlis.
 They smell heavenly, they taste incredible, and they even get better over time.
 The longer you keep them, the deeper the flavors of honey and spices will develop.

-I might be in my late twenties but I still didn’t outgrow the get-raisins-and-candied-fruits-away-from-my-bakes-,-chocolate-chips-only phase.
-If you’ve got a more sophisticated palate than mine and want traditional leckerli, swap half of the almonds for an equal amount of chopped candied fruits/peels.
+• mixed peel: I might be in my late twenties but I still didn’t outgrow the get-raisins-and-candied-fruits-away-from-my-bakes-,-chocolate-chips-only phase.
+If you’ve got a more sophisticated palate than mine and want traditional leckerli, swap half of the almonds for an equal amount of finely chopped mixed peel (glacé or candied fruits).

 leckerli in cookie box